 Individuals who report child abuse in good faith are protected by law from civil or criminal liability.
 All reporters, except those mandated by law, may remain anonymous.
 However, it is helpful to provide your name and telephone number in the event that more information needs to be obtained.

-you can use the online reporting system, CARES (Child Abuse Reporting Electronic System), if you fall into one of the following categories:
+you can use the online reporting system, CARES (Child Abuse Reporting Electronic System).
+As of Jan.
+1, 2021, all mandated reporters may use the CARES to submit non-urgent reports of suspected abuse or neglect.

 By using CARES, you no longer have to file a verbal and written report.